rugbyprof/2143-Object-Oriented-Programming/Assignments/Program_01/README.md

 By completing this assignment, you’ll:

-- Successfully compile and run a program that includes **nlohmann/json**.
+- Successfully compile and run a program that includes and uses **`nlohmann/json`**.
 - Load structured shape data from a file.
 - Print a shape to the terminal using characters.
 - Explore and optionally modify shape data to see how structure changes behavior.

+---

+## Objectives:

+- Confirm you can compile and run a program that uses **`nlohmann::json`**
+- Understand how structured data (objects and arrays) represent GOL shapes
+- Visualize shapes as simple ASCII grids
+- Explore the JSON hierarchy and metadata

+## Dependencies:

+- `nlohmann/json.hpp` placed inside a folder named `includes`

 ---